MotiWolffTesting/Snitch/README.md

 # Snitch Intelligence System

-A comprehensive intelligence and surveillance system built with .NET 8 Web API and React TypeScript.
+A comprehensive intelligence and surveillance system built with .NET 8 Web API and React.

 ## Overview